ShreyasG3219/Battle-Of-The-Bots/README.md

 **Topic:** PyTorch Basics
 **Focus:**
 - Understanding How `PyTorch` Works and Learning about important module and methods like `torch.vision`, `torch.utils.data,`torch.optim` in PyTorch package
+- Understanding `optimizer` an `loss function` process behinf the hood
 - Manual and `nn.Sequential` neural network implementation in PyTorch
 - Introduction to `backpropagation` , Different Type of `Loss Functions` , `Optimizations` and Training Loops
 - Implementing A Neural Network from Scratch to check understanding regarding Backpropagation